lupyuen/lupyuen.github.io/src/rust4.md

 _Is our NuttX Build hunky dory now?_

-Yep __NuttX builds OK now__, GCC Compiler and Rust Compiler are harmonised to Double-Float...
+Yep __NuttX builds OK now__!
+GCC Compiler and Rust Compiler are harmonised to Double-Float...

 ```bash
 ## Copy the Rust Binary that will be linked with NuttX